dakr11/PRPL/README.md

 * Cause of inward and upward plasma movement
 * Magnetic fields and their impact on magnetic diagnostics
 * Discharge quality
-* Technical limits
+* Technological limits
 * Plasma position stabilization (most current status)

 ## Copper shell
-The time constant of the copper shell was measured and compared with a model in [A. Kubincova BP](https://dspace.cvut.cz/bitstream/handle/10467/97036/F4-BP-2021-Kubincova-Adela-bp_fttf_21_kubincova.pdf?sequence=-1&isAllowed=y).
+The time constant of the copper shell was measured and compared with a model in [A.Kubincova BP](https://dspace.cvut.cz/bitstream/handle/10467/97036/F4-BP-2021-Kubincova-Adela-bp_fttf_21_kubincova.pdf?sequence=-1&isAllowed=y).
 The time constant was determined as $\tau = $

 The modulation of the poloidal magnetic field along the torus, produced by the limbs of the transformer and by the diagnostic windows in the copper shell was investigated [Valovic](http://golem.fjfi.cvut.cz/wiki/Library/CASTOR/Valovic_Magnetic_Diagnostics_CZJP_88.pdf) at then-existing CASTOR tokamak (= previous version of tGOLEM).
 The results of those measurements are seen in Figure ...